 It may seem a sweeping generalisation, particularly for somewhere with a 1,500 mile long coastline, but South Africa is not a primary destination for a beach holiday.
 Call us to discuss possible beach combinations which include idyllic Mozambican islands, Mauritius and the Seychelles.

 South Africa is 11 hours flying time from London and there is a wide choice of overnight flights direct to both Johannesburg and Cape Town.
 Johannesburg is a hub airport with excellent direct flights to most other African capital cities.
 So on arrival in the morning you can usually connect conveniently to another destination which does not have direct London flights, such as Namibia, Victoria Falls Botswana or Mozambique.
 A visa is not required for most European/North American citizens.
-There is a good regional air network between the main cities within South Africa and it is considered safe and practicable to self-drive, particularly around the Cape and Garden Route and parts of KwaZulu Natal.
+There is a good regional air network between the main cities within the country and it is considered safe and practicable to self-drive, particularly around the Cape and Garden Route and parts of KwaZulu Natal.

-South Africa has many attractions with some superb wildlife reserves, including the continent’s main malaria free safari locations.
+It has many attractions with some superb wildlife reserves, including the continent’s main malaria free locations.
 The Drakensberg Mountains and other ranges provide marvellous walking, the diving is outstanding off the KwaZulu Natal coastline and there is a rich history and culture also in KwaZulu Natal.
 The country has many superb golf courses, attractive towns and cities and superbly hospitable country house hotels, especially in the Cape where the dining experience can be world class.

 Please consult your medical doctor for information about vaccinations and protection from malaria.

 "Well, what can I say about our trip - PERFECT! would sum it up, but not close to how incredible our 2 weeks away really were...
 From arriving at our lodge on safari through to the wine region and onto Cape Town - each one was filled with incredible people who made our trip a true "lifetime" event"